PaddlePaddle/PaddleX/docs_new_en/pipeline_usage/tutorials/information_extration_pipelines/document_scene_information_extraction_en.md

 | `llm_params` | API configuration | {} | dict |
 | `device(kwargs)` | Running device (None for automatic adaptation) | None | str/None |

-(2) Call the `predict` method of the Document Scene Information Extraction v3 pipeline object for inference prediction: The `predict` method parameter is `x`, used to input data to be predicted, supporting multiple input methods, as shown in the following examples:
+(2) Call the `predict` method of the PP-ChatOCRv3-doc pipeline object for inference prediction: The `predict` method parameter is `x`, used to input data to be predicted, supporting multiple input methods, as shown in the following examples:

 | Parameter Type | Description |
 |-|-|